 Recovery: What to Do Coming Out of A Storm

-In a matter of seconds, a severe storm, tornado or hurricane can change your life.
-Sometimes it’s a small change, like repairing a scratch from a branch that hit your car door, or it can be a large and expensive change, like repairing your home and sadly, it can also sometimes mean loss of life.
-To protect yourself and your family’s lives during a storm, please review these helpful suggestion from the National Weather Service and visit the South Carolina Emergency Management Division website for tips and a link to download their emergency app.
+In a matter of seconds, a severe storm, tornado, or hurricane can change your life.
+Sometimes it’s a small change, like repairing a scratch from a branch that hit your car door, or it can be a large and expensive change, like repairing your home, and sadly, it can also sometimes mean loss of life.
+To protect yourself and your family’s lives during a storm, please review these helpful suggestions from the National Weather Service and visit the South Carolina Emergency Management Division website for tips and a link to download their emergency app.

 Recovery can be a very overwhelming time for many people, but being prepared and knowing what to expect during the recovery period before it happens, can help you get through the difficult times.
 A little bit of planning and learning can go a long way in helping you to be resilient.

 - If you have gas in your home, check for gas leaks (better yet, if you have the chance, turn the gas off before the storm hits!)

 - Keep a close eye out for accidents waiting to happen, such as broken glass and exposed nails.
 Always wear proper shoes and make sure your family members are too, before venturing out to assess damages.